-A killer core workout: the best exercises to do at home
+A killer core workout: the best ab exercises to do at home

-Are you on a mission to find a killer workout for your abs?
+Are you on a mission to find a killer abs workout at home?
 There’s a fair bit of confusion about what is really best when it comes to creating defined abdominal muscles.
 Of the millions of exercises out there, crunches are the familiar go-to for most.
 But are crunches the best exercise for getting a six-pack?
 More importantly, are crunches the best exercise for core strength?

 We hate to be the ones to break it to you, but crunches alone won’t cut it.

 The common crunch will activate your rectus abdominis, the long, close-to-the-surface core muscle which runs from your ribcage to your pubic bone.
 This is the section people are often referring to when looking for a workout to give them visible abs.

 But your abs actually incorporate three layers of muscle: the deepest layer is the stabilizing transversus abdominis.
 On top is the rectus abdominis, which forms that famous six-pack.
 Your internal and external oblique muscles sit on either side, which help you to twist and turn.